yoonmoonsick/dnd2024/README.md

   - Level 7: Polymorph, Dimension Door
   - Level 9: Telekinesis, Wall of Stone
 - Level 3: Wild Magic Surge
+  - The chance of a Wild Magic Surge occurring has increased.
 - Level 3: Tides of Chaos
   - Once you do so, you must cast a Sorcerer spell with a spell slot or finish a Long Rest before you can use this feature again (This feature is only enabled in turn-based mode).